 Project Summary

-Off-dock container facilities are a critical infrastructure need that help decrease supply chain congestion by improving container port operations and efficiencies that, in turn, ease impacts on the rest of the supply chain (i.e., ship, terminal, rail, road congestion).
-Off-dock facilities free up on-dock space by providing an area away from the dock for uses like the storage, staging, preparing, and processing of containers and chassis.
+Off-dock container facilities increase surge capacity and decrease supply chain congestion by improving container port operations and efficiencies that, in turn, ease impacts on the rest of the supply chain.
+Off-dock facilities free up on-dock space by providing an area for storing, staging, preparing, and processing containers and chassis.

-The new Facility will not only help relieve supply chain congestion but also decrease air emissions (from ships, trucks, rail and yard equipment) and improve the safety, efficiency, and reliability of the movement of goods in and out of the Port.
+By easing congestion, the new facility will also help decrease air emissions from ships, trucks, and rail and yard equipment, while improving the safety, efficiency, and reliability of the movement of goods in and out of the Port.

 The Port constructed the Lower Wapato Creek habitat site as advance mitigation for development projects, like the off-dock container support facility.
-The Lower Wapato Creek site preserved over 110 native trees, including large cottonwoods, and will be planted with a diverse array of approximately 150,000 trees, shrubs, and emergent/ground cover plants, in addition to a mix of over 40 species of native grasses.
+The Lower Wapato Creek site preserved more than 110 native trees, including large cottonwoods, and includes a diverse array of approximately 150,000 trees, shrubs, and emergent/ground cover plants, in addition to a mix of more than 40 species of native grasses.

 Air Emission Benefits and Habitat Mitigation

-• The Facility will have positive impacts on air quality and reduce overall greenhouse gas emissions from terminal operations by: reducing the wait time for ships to come into the dock; burning less fuel in yard equipment by reducing the number of times a container is moved on the dock; reducing the number of and time trucks sit idling while waiting to get in/out of the terminals; and minimizing train backlogs.
+- The off-dock container facility will have positive impacts on air quality and reduce overall greenhouse gas emissions from terminal operations by reducing the wait time for ships to come into the dock, burning less fuel in yard equipment by reducing the number of times a container is moved on the dock, reducing the number of trucks and the time they sit idling while waiting to get in and out of the terminals, and minimizing train backlogs.

-• The Site is a combination of fully and partially graveled lots containing 4.42 acres of isolated Category III Wetlands that will be filled as part of this project.
+- The 24.5-acre site is a combination of fully and partially graveled lots containing 4.42 acres of isolated Category III Wetlands that will be filled as part of this project.
 The Port will replace the wetland area with mitigation credits from its Lower Wapato Creek habitat site.
-This site involves the restoration of a 20 acre tidally influenced estuary and fish bearing stream and preserved over 100 native trees, including large cottonwoods, and will be planted with a diverse array of approx. 150,000 trees, shrubs, and emergent/ground cover plants, in addition to a mix of over 40 species of native grasses.
+The habitat site includes the restoration of a 20-acre tidally influenced estuary and fish bearing stream and preserves more than 100 native trees, including large cottonwoods, and is planted with a diverse array of approximately 150,000 trees, shrubs, and emergent/ground cover plants, in addition to a mix of more than 40 species of native grasses.

 Site Location

-• The project site is on three Port-owned parcels (total of 24.5 acres) east of Thorne Road/north of Maxwell Way in the Tideflats.
+- The project site is on three Port-owned parcels (24.5 acres total) east of Thorne Road and north of Maxwell Way in the Tideflats.

-• Due to a shortage of available land in the Tideflats it was determined that the proposed Site is the only viable location for the facility.
-The site criteria included approx. 25 contiguous acres; a location within one mile of the Husky and Washington United Terminals entry gate; and excluding property already in use for Port logistics, major infrastructure/manufacturing, or as mitigation sites.
+- Due to a shortage of available land in the Tideflats, it was determined that this is the only viable location for the facility.
+The site criteria included approximately 25 contiguous acres, a location within one mile of the Husky and Washington United Terminals entry gates, and excluding property already in use for Port logistics, major infrastructure/manufacturing, or mitigation sites.

 Site Alternatives Analysis

-As part of the permitting process an Alternatives Analysis was conducted.
-The alternatives analysis includes the project’s purpose and need, and design criteria for siting the facility.
+As part of the permitting process an alternatives analysis was conducted.
+It includes the project’s purpose and need, and design criteria for siting the facility.

 Environmental Review